Roger McNamee: Early life and education

 McNamee was born on May 2, 1956, in Albany, New York.
 His father, Daniel, was an investment banker.
 He was the president of the Albany chapter of the Urban League.
 Barbara, his mother, was a feminist during the 60s.
 When McNamee was 12 years old, he protested against the Vietnam War, and volunteered for Eugene McCarthy's campaign for president.
-He has a BA in history from Yale University and an MBA from the Tuck School of Business at Dartmouth College.
+He has a Bachelor of Arts degree in history from Yale University and a Master of Business Administration (MBA) degree from the Tuck School of Business at Dartmouth College.

+Career

+McNamee has worked for numerous employers during his career.

-Career at T. Rowe Price
+T. Rowe Price

 McNamee joined T. Rowe Price as an analyst in 1982, after receiving his M.B.A. from the Tuck School of Business.

-By 1989 he was leading the firm's Science & Technology Fund, a period when the fund returned about 17% annually to investors and, in a move atypical for mutual funds, he made venture capital investments in Electronic Arts (which went public in 1989) and Sybase (which had its IPO in 1991).
+By 1989 he was leading the firm's Science & Technology Fund, a period when the fund returned about 17% annually to investors.
+In a move atypical for mutual funds, he made venture capital investments in Electronic Arts (which went public in 1989) and Sybase (which had its IPO in 1991).